 Four Things That ARE Within Your Control

-Next, identify what IS within your control – there is always more than you initially think!
+Next, identify what IS within your control.
+There is always more than you initially think!
 For example, the following are squarely within your own control:

 1. YOUR Priorities